 Incap supports freedom of association and respects local labour laws and practices in the countries where it operates.
 Incap employees are represented by workers' or employees' councils in their countries of operation.
 In addition, all employees in Finland are covered by collective agreements.
 Incap does not have any agreements with its employees for representation by a European Works Council (EWC), a Societas Europaea (SE) Works Council or a Societas Cooperativa Europaea (SCE) Works Council.

+S1-8\01 Collective bargain

-S1-8_01 Collective bargaining Percentage of total employees covered by collective bargaining agreements
+Percentage of total employees bargaining agreements